-83. Registrar, etc., to be public servants.
-A Registrar, a Conciliator, the Presiding Officer of a Labour Court, the member of a Tribunal, and the Chairman and a member of the Commission shall be deemed to be a public servant within the meaning of section 21 of the Pakistan Penal Code (Act XLV of 1860).
+Labour Court, the member of a Tribunal, and the Chairman and a member of the Commission shall be deemed to be a public servant within the meaning of section 21 of the Pakistan Penal Code (XLV of 1860).

-84. Limitation.
-The provisions of section 5 of the Limitation Act, 1908 (IX of 1908), shall apply in computing the period within which an application is to be made, or any other thing is to be done, under this Act.
+84. The provisions of section 5 of the Limitation Act, 1908 (IX of 1908), shall apply in computing the period within which an application is to be made, or any other thing is to be done, under this Act.

-85. Power to make rules.- (1) The Federal Government may make rules for carrying out the purposes of this Act in relation to the Commission.
+85. (1) The Government may make rules for carrying out the purposes of this Act.